post_apocalypse_story/na-Telescope.html

 <span class="quote speech">Sure.</span><br />

-Michelle in the front, Annie and Jack take the rear seats.
+his feet, Annie and Jack take the rear seats.
+A few moments later,

-A few moments later, Michelle pulls onto the street in front of
+Michelle pulls onto the street in front of the bunker.<br />

 James asks her: <span class="quote speech">How far is it?</span><br />